UliintRuliyanti/Ruliyanti-CreativePortfolio/README.md

 # copywriting-certificates
 This certificate serves as evidence of my achievement in completing a copywriting training program through a reputable online learning platform.
 # VideoAds-Scripts-Certificates
-This certificate of Participation in the Webinar "How to Write Video Scripts for Ads"
+This certificate of Participation in the Webinar "How to Write Video Scripts for Ads" through an Online Learning Platform
 # certificate-of-completion-Increasing-Tiktok-Viewers
 This certificate of partisipation in the webinar " Strategies to increase Tiktok Viewers" through an Online Learning Platform